Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 for wheel in self.drivetrain.wheels:
     wheel.driveMode = ctre.ControlMode.PercentOutput
 ```
 It is important to set all the wheels to the same control mode before driving.
-The modes are `PercentOutput`, `Velocity`, and `Position`. `PercentOutput` is sent a percentage of the total voltage and because of that can be unreliable. `Velocit` and `Position` are given a target velocity/position and try to get to that.
+The modes are `PercentOutput`, `Velocity`, and `Position`. `PercentOutput` is sent a percentage of the total voltage and because of that can be unreliable. `Velocity` and `Position` are given a target velocity/position and try to get to that.
 They are more reliable.

 ## `ctre.WPI_TalonSRX`